The Insurance House

 The Benefit of Extended Liability Coverage

-Your home and auto insurance policies both contain liability coverage, but often, it’s not adequate.
+Your home and auto insurance policies both contain liability coverage, but it’s often not adequate.
 Serious accidents can result in substantial medical bills and other costs, like lost wages.
-At times, your home or auto policy might not sufficiently cover these expenses.
 By adding umbrella insurance, you will increase the liability coverage across your insurance policies.
 You amplify your home and auto coverages from a single policy, creating a safety net for costlier accidents.

 Overcoming the Aftermath of Accidents

-Umbrella insurance is typically purchased substantially to ensure enough coverage for even the most serious accidents.
+Umbrella insurance is typically purchased to ensure enough coverage for even the most serious accidents.
 If your home or auto policy is depleted after an accident, that’s when your umbrella policy steps in.
-This procedure keeps you from having to out-of-pocket any remaining balance after the initial policy has exhausted its coverage.
+This keeps you from having to pay out of pocket for any remaining balance after the initial policy has exhausted its coverage.

 Securing Your Umbrella Insurance